🚗 Autonomous Driving¶

 -

-Den-TP is a data-centric framework that addresses the long-tail density imbalance in trajectory prediction datasets through density-aware data curation and evaluation protocols.
-Using only 50% of the training data, it maintains overall performance while significantly improving robustness in high-density scenarios.
+From a data-centric perspective, the Den-TP framework is proposed to address the long-tail density imbalance in trajectory prediction datasets through density-aware data curation and evaluation protocols.
+It maintains overall performance and significantly improves robustness in high-density scenarios using only 50% of the data.

 - DLWM: Dual Latent World Models enable Holistic Gaussian-centric Pre-training in Autonomous Driving